ethereum/web3.py/docs/providers.rst

         The responses from this method are formatted by web3.py formatters and run through the middlewares that were present at the time of subscription.
-        An example of its use can be seen above in the `WebsocketProviderV2 Usage`_ section.
+        An example of its use can be seen above in the `Usage`_ section.

     .. py:method:: recv()

-        The ``recv()`` method can be used to receive the next message from the websocket.
+        The ``recv()`` method can be used to receive the next message from the socket.
 The response from this method is formatted by web3.py formatters and run through the middlewares before being returned.
 This is not the recommended way to receive a message as the ``process_subscriptions()`` method is available for listening to websocket subscriptions and the standard API for